Sonata in C major for piano four-hands, K. 521: I. Allegro (C major)

 The first movement begins with the Primo and Secondo parts playing in unison, presenting the main theme with both vigor and delicacy.
-After the initial phrase, follows an tasteful and refined dialog between Primo and Secondo.
+After the initial phrase, follows a tasteful and refined dialog between Primo and Secondo.
 A gracious second theme comes after the sixteenth note descending scales and a slight pause at the end of the first theme.

 II.
 Andante (F major)

 This slow and melancholic second movement takes a ternary form of A–B–A. The outer sections (A sections) bear a lyrical and gentle quality, while the middle section (B section) has difficult triplets runs that give a rather tense feeling.

 III.
 Allegretto (C major)

 The third movement is a rondo.
 Its main theme begins with a relaxed "music-box naivety" full of glamour and humor.